About SIL Global

 • Through extensive language survey efforts, SIL is a leader in the identification and documentation of the world’s languages.
 Results of this research are published in Ethnologue: Languages of the World, a comprehensive catalogue of the world’s 7,000+ living languages.

-SIL has over 48,000 resources in its Language and Culture Archives and is adding an average of 1,700 new items annually.
-Online, SIL provides citations for 28,500 of these resources and approximately 4,100 of these resources are available for download.
-The other resources cited may be available upon request through SIL International Publications.
+SIL has over 60,000 resources in its Language and Culture Archives and is adding an average of 1,700 new items annually.
+Online, SIL provides citations for 38,200 of these resources and approximately 4,100 of these resources are available for download.
+The other resources cited may be available upon request through SIL Global Publications.

 Training